• Advertising

 Advertising Aug 26, 2012

-Is is just me or am I being too critical about the Mayflower moving commercial?
+Is it just me, or am I being too critical about the Mayflower moving commercial?
 It opens with a bunch of Mayflower moving guys manipulating a giant wooden puppet of a young woman.
+See the video below.

 What is Mayflower trying to convey?

-1) Their customers are puppets on strings, for their easy manipulation?
+1) Are their customers puppets on strings for their easy manipulation?

-2) Their customers are dumb as wooden puppets?
+2) Their customers are as dumb as wooden puppets?

 3) Their customers look creepy?

-4) Their moving guys like looking up the skirt of a giant wooden puppet as they walk it down the street.
+4) They’re moving guys like looking up the skirt of a giant wooden puppet as they walk it down the street.

 What does a gigantic wooden puppet have to do with moving your personal belongings?